 The above numbers would vary from country to country and would also differ based on the size of the agency, the level jobs they recruit for and the salary levels and norms prevalent.
 However, the explanation above holds good in the most situation if applied appropriately.

-You will also need to incentivize the other members of the team directly involved in the placements.
+You will also need to incentivise the other members of the team directly involved in the placements.
 These could be the business development team and the research assistant (in case of executive search).
 We obviously want everybody to be aligned towards common goals.
 Therefore you could also give about 5% of revenue to the business development resource.
-In a recruitment business, there will always be the concept of hunter vs farmer (as mentioned in my previous article Conducting Business Development).
+In a recruitment business, there will always be the concept of hunter vs farmer (as mentioned in our previous article on conducting business development).

 In view of the same a business development person could be given a % of every revenue earned from a client signed by her for a period of one year (or whatever you feel is appropriate) from the date of signing an agreement.
 Subsequently all incentive to be given only to the recruiter.
 In case a recruiter is assisted by a research assistant you could split the incentive between them (maybe 2% – 3% from the 10%).